-I qualified as a Chartered Accountant in January 2003 and have over twenty years experience in the accountancy profession dealing with limited companies, sole traders and partnerships.
+I qualified as a Chartered Accountant in January 2003 and have over 25 years experience in the accountancy profession dealing with limited companies, sole traders and partnerships.
 A key skill of mine is to take the jargon out of accountancy and being able to explain issues clearly and concisely.
 As well as ensuring your accounts and tax affairs are in order and any tax liability minimised, I also deal with many different business issues for clients and help find cost effective solutions.

 Coronavirus (COVID-19) update